-Each student, after completing his or her first year, must successfully complete at least seven hours of instruction in designated skills courses.
+Each student, after completing his or her first year, must successfully complete at least seven hours of skills instruction, elected from courses designated as meeting the skills requirement, no more than six of which may be clinic or externship courses.
 These courses are designed to train students in professional skills needed to practice law.
 All clinic and externship courses are skills courses.
 Courses other than clinical and externship offerings meet the skills requirement only if they involve multiple opportunities for assessment in drafting or simulation exercises involving problems of a type encountered in the practice of law.
 (Amended 9-15-20)